johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * []()
 * []()

+### Part 1: Creating Seeds, and Information You Need To Know

 ### Create Your Seeds for this experiment
 * IOTA seeds are strings of exactly 81 UPPER CASE letters.